 4. Roth conversions

-If you’re a high earner, you might also want to consider a backdoor Roth IRA.
-It's a "backdoor" way of moving money into a Roth IRA, accomplished by making nondeductible contributions—or contributions on which you do not take a tax deduction—to a traditional IRA and then converting those funds into a Roth IRA.
-(It's different from a typical Roth conversion, which is the transfer of tax-deductible contributions in a traditional IRA to a Roth IRA.)
+If you’re a high earner, you might also want to consider a backdoor Roth IRA or a mega backdoor Roth.
+Both are "backdoor" ways of moving money into a Roth IRA, accomplished by making nondeductible contributions—or contributions on which you do not take a tax deduction—to a traditional IRA and then converting those funds into a Roth IRA.
+(They're different from a typical Roth conversion, which is the transfer of tax-deductible contributions in a traditional IRA to a Roth IRA.)

 Estimate the potential effect of retirement income strategies on your taxes with Fidelity's Retirement Strategies Tax Estimator.